canalplus/rx-player/doc/api/index.md

 _return value_: ``Array.<Number>``

-The different bitrates available for the current video adaptation, in bits per seconds.
+The different bitrates available for the current video [Adaptation](../terms.md#adaptation), in bits per seconds.

 In _DirectFile_ mode (see [loadVideo options](./loadVideo_options.md#prop-transport)), returns an empty Array.